microsoft/vscode-webview-ui-toolkit/README.md

 See the [contributing](./CONTRIBUTING.md) documentation.

+## Known issues

+-   Options within `vscode-dropdown` do not announce their text content on selection change
+-   Occasional icon alignment issues when nested within components

 ## Legal notices

 Microsoft and any contributors grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE](LICENSE) file.